 These random demands and capacities can lead to infeasible problems.
 In other words, sometimes the demand exceeds the production and warehouse capacity constraints.
 If you alter some parameters and get an infeasible problem, during solution you will get an exitflag of -2.

-To begin generating the inputs, generate the distance arrays
+To begin specifying the problem, generate the distance arrays

 distfw = zeros(F,W); % Allocate matrix for factory-warehouse distances for ii = 1:F for jj = 1:W distfw(ii,jj) = abs(xloc(ii) - xloc(F + jj)) + abs(yloc(ii) ... - yloc(F + jj)); end end distsw = zeros(S,W); % Allocate matrix for sales outlet-warehouse distances for ii = 1:S for jj = 1:W distsw(ii,jj) = abs(xloc(F + W + ii) - xloc(F + jj)) ... + abs(yloc(F + W + ii) - yloc(F + jj)); end end